- Things to Do

 There’s nothing like taking your family to the beach so that everyone can enjoy a little sand between their toes or the rush of having that first incoming wave of water splash up onto your legs.

 A trip to Laguna Beach with your family deserves its own photo album in your smartphone to capture all of the lasting memories that you and family will make.
 The seaside town of Laguna Beach is committed to preserving local ecology, so it’s a great way for your kids to find plenty of activities where they can learn about the environment and gain an appreciation for nature, all while having fun!

 To further enhance your experience, Laguna Outreach for Community Arts (LOCA) teaches a workshop that mixes art with education and each participant crafts their own journal about their experience.

-Other options and ideas for your family adventure can include embarking on a whale and dolphin watching excursion, just south of Laguna Beach in Dana Point or north, in Newport Beach.
+Other options and ideas for your family adventure can include embarking on a whale and dolphin watching excursion, just south of Laguna Beach in Dana Point or north, in Newport Beach with Newport Landing Whale Watching.
 There are few things in life that are quite as magnificent as getting up close and personal with these ocean-going mammals.
-Gray whale migration reaches its peak from November through April.
+Gray whale migration reaches its peak from November through April and giant blue whales and finback whales from May through Mid October.
 To find out more about marine mammals, visit the Pacific Marine Mammal Center to observe rescued sea lions and seals or to view these pinnipeds in their natural habitat, book a guided kayak eco tour.

 If your family prefers to stay on land, the Nix Nature Center, located in the Laguna Coast Wilderness Park, features an easy trail that loops around the visitors center as well as access to other walking paths suitable for children.
 Weekends at the center feature hands-on activities for families.